abachuk/alexbachuk.com/content/posts/2020/2020-01-20-resolving-conflicts.md

 - Focus on common ground: avoid who's right or wrong, define what you agree on
 - Identify the type of conflict (process, personal, status)
-- Focus on future (the resolution) rather than the past (who did what) -->
+- Focus on future (the resolution) rather than the past (who did what)

+How to escalate?
+Try to come to resolution and then agree to escalate together.
+Don't go behind back.
+-->